Bogs Workman Review

 The variety of boots in this test requires us to rate this section pretty flexibly because "comfort" is relative to the boot type.
 No protective workboot will ever feel as comfortable as a sneaker because the things that make it a good protective workboot (stiff midsole, high shaft, etc.) get in the way.
 With that in mind, we love how comfortable these boots are.

-One of our favorite new innovations in this boot is the modular insole setup — the boots have two pairs of insoles, which, when combined, work well for those with standard width feet.
+One of our favorite new innovations in this boot is the modular insole setup — the boots have two pairs of insoles, which, when combined, work well for those with standard-width feet.
 However, those with wider feet can remove the lower insole and get significantly more room in the boot.
 When we removed the secondary insole, this also gave us enough room to put on extremely thick socks in colder temps.
-We've never seen this type of modular insole setup, and we love how simple but effective it is at making these boots comfortable for everyone.
-And as a side benefit, the insoles are somehow made of eco-friendly algae, which is the first nod toward sustainability that we've seen in the rain boot industry.
-While we don't think that algae insoles will fix the world, we do appreciate the effort.
+We've never seen this type of modular insole setup, and we love how simple but effective it is to make these boots comfortable for everyone.
+As a side benefit, the insoles are somehow made of eco-friendly algae, which is the first nod toward sustainability that we've seen in the rain boot industry.
+While we don't think algae insoles will fix the world, we appreciate the effort.

 Traction

-In keeping with the rest of their changes, the Workman addresses the poor grip pattern of the Classic Ultra High.
+In keeping with the rest of their changes, the Workman addresses the poor grip pattern of past versions.
 The Workman comes with a much more aggressively studded outsole, a significant improvement from the older model.
-This new outsole made us feel confident on all sorts of loose and wet terrain, from damp pine needles to wet river rocks.
+This outsole made us feel confident on all sorts of loose and wet terrain, from damp pine needles to wet river rocks.

 This new outsole pattern brings the Workman up into competition with the most grippy boots in our test.